BenStevens00/E02a-Control-Structures/README.md

 Edit README.md to answer the following questions:

 - Open main01.py.
 Before running it, what do you expect this program to do?
+I expect this to priut a greeting and ask for a favorite color.
   - Now right click on the main1.py window and select “Run Python File in Terminal”.
 Click in the bottom panel, and answer the question.
 Describe what happened.
+Nothing happened, it seemed to not use my input.
   - What do you think the program did with what you typed in answer to the question?
+I dont think it did anything with my answer.
 - Open main02.py.
 Before running it, describe how this is different than main01.py.
+It defines what color is and hopefully what to look for.
   - What do you think the color = input() will do?
+I think it will be able to turn my input into a value.
   - Run the program in the terminal and answer the question.
 Did the program do what you expected?
+It printed my answer right next to it but with no indication whether it was right or wrong.
 - Open main03.py.
 Before running it, describe how this is different than main02.py.
+It actually seems to be checking for a correct anser and not just repeating your answer.
   - What is happening on lines 9–12?
+That seems to be where it checks for the right answer.
   - Why are lines 10 and 12 indented?
+They're indented to show that the print command is a response to the if else statements.
   - Run the program and answer the question.
 What happens if you don’t capitalize Red?
+If you don't capalize it, the system tells me that it's wrong.
-  - What does this tell you about "color"?
+  - What does this tell you about "color"? color is caplock sensitive.
 - Open main04.py.
 Before running it, describe how this is different than main03.py.
+It seems to make a point to include both upper case and lower case for 'color'.
   - What problem is this trying to solve?
+It's trying to make sure your answer doesn't need to be case sensitive.
   - Run the program and answer the question.
 What happens if you use some other capitalization scheme (i.e., “RED” or “reD“)?
+It works with regular spelling, but when you use an odd slepping of it it is considered incorect.
 - Open main05.py.
-What do you expect line 9 to do?
+What do you expect line 9 to do? it looks at no matter what case you use and prints it back and changes it to lowercase.
   - What problem is it trying to solve?
+It is trying to make sure any way you can spell red no matter how you capalize it.
   - Run the program and answer the question.
 What happens if you add spaces before or after the word (i.e., “ RED “ or “ red”)?
+It still accepts your answer no matter how you capalize it but you can't put a space before your answer.
  - Open main06.py.
 How is line 9 different than in main05.py?
+It adds the .strip() command in line 9.
    - What would you guess .strip() is doing?
+It is proably checking the whole strip for the right answer not what you literally put.
    - Run the program and answer the question.
 Is there another way of writing “red” that will break this logic?
+This seems to completely fix it and I don't see a way to break it now.
  - Open main07.py.
 Before running this program, how do you expect this to be different than main06.py?
+It adds an extra command that gives a certain output for answering pink.
    - What is happening on line 12?
+That's the extra code that gives an alternate answer based on the ansewer pink.
    - Run the program and answer the question.
  - Open main08.py.
 What is the purpose of line 9?
+Line 9 is to show what needs to happen when the input isn't 'red'.
    - Why are lines 10–17 indented?
+They're indented to make sure that those lines follow the change made in line 9.
    - Run the program.
 What would happen if line 10 were moved before line 9 (and no longer indented)?
+It would't follow the part about repeating the question because the lines of code underneath it wouldn't work.
    - Make that change and run the program again.
 (To end any Python program, you can type ctrl-c)
  - Open main09.py.
 What is happening on line 13?
+This is keeping track of how many times you've guessed.
-   - What is the purpose of “count”?
+   - What is the purpose of “count”? like i said, 'count' is the command to see  how many times you've done a certain input.
    - What is happening on line 22?
+There is no line 22.
    - Run the program.
  - *Extra credit:* open main10.py.
 Add a comment to each line describing what it is doing (a comment follows a pound sign [#]).
  - *Extra credit:* open main11.py.
 What is happening on lines 6-11?